muhamedyoussry/CPP-OOP-Udacity/README.md

 # CPP OOP Udacity

+> *You can see the course on Udacity and what we will learn from [here](https://www.udacity.com/course/c-for-programmers--ud210)*

 ## Lesson 1: Basics

 *This lesson will cover C++ basics: Program structure, namespaces, user I/O, file I/O, and header files.*